pmangione/Tech-Academy-Projects/LiveProject/README.md

 <B>FRONT END</B><BR><BR>
 In the Views folder, I added a search textbox to the page which lists the job application details for each student.
 The search box allows the user to search by student name or student location.
-This used HTMLHelpers for the form and textbox to pass the search information to the controller.
+This used HTMLHelpers and model binding to pass the search information to the controller.
 Details on the controller functionality are listed in the back end section. <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddSearchBarForStudentJobApplicationDetails.cs">CODE SNIPPET OF SEARCH BAR</a>
 <bR><bR>

 In the ViewModels folder, I created a class designed to display job application details for each student.
 For the sake of code readability, I use “this” when assigning the class properties in the constructor.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/CreateViewModelForStudentJobApplicationDetails.cs">CODE SNIPPET OF VIEW MODEL CLASS</a>